 Get our free e-book to learn all about your senior care options.

 Registered Staff Hours

 Short-term Care Quality

-To go along with its strong overall grade, we awarded this facility an A- for our short-term care grade.
-Short-term care ratings are crucial for residents needing rehabilitation.
-Rehabilitation generally utilizes additional highly-skilled nursing services.
-Skilled nursing includes a wide spectrum of services, ranging from registered nurses to physical and speech therapists, as well as other types of therapy.
-We weren't able to track down information on registered nurse or physical therapy staffing for this nursing home.
-Lastly, we looked at the number of residents who were able to return to the community from this facility.
-We found that 5.6 percent of this facility's residents returned home.
+This facility received a favorable short-term care grade this year.
+We awarded them a strong grade in that area, with a grade of B+.
+Short-term care grades are based in part on the nursing home's quantity of highly-skilled skilled healthcare professionals.
+This means a wide range of services, ranging from registered nurses to physical and speech therapists, not to mention other variations of therapy.
+Unfortunately, we weren't able to find information on registered nurse or physical therapy staffing for this nursing home.
+Lastly, we considered the number of residents who were able to return to the community from this nursing home.
+We found that 5.6 percent of this nursing home's residents returned home.

 Does this page answer your questions about Covington Court Health and Rehabilitation Center?

 Long-term Care Quality

 The next area we graded was long-term care.
 In that area, we awarded this nursing home a solid grade of C. In the area of long-term care, we focus on the amount of care offered by a nursing home, rather than more sophisticated services.
 In addition to considering the amount of care provided by nurses and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
 This nursing home gave the vaccine to 98 percent of its patients.
 Lastly, this place was also able to limit hospitalizations.
 In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low number.